Nonlinear potential theory and Ricci-pinched 3-manifolds: Proof of the main theorem

-together with Gauss-Bonnet Theorem, and the pinching condition \cite[Lemma 8]{huisken_inversemeancurvatureflow_2023}.
+with the Gauss--Bonnet Theorem, and the pinching condition \cite[Lemma 8]{huisken_inversemeancurvatureflow_2023}.
 These inequalities are crucial both in \cite{huisken_inversemeancurvatureflow_2023} and in \cite{benatti_notericcipinchedthreemanifolds_2024}.
-Notice that in both papers the considered flow is regular enough to perform the desired estimates.
+Note that in both papers the considered flow is regular enough to perform the desired estimates.
 Indeed, in the former case, the level sets of the weak inverse mean curvature flow are $C^{1,\beta}$, and they can be approximated in $W^{2,2}$ by smooth surfaces.
 In the latter case, harmonic functions are smooth and Sard's theorem applies.
-Unfortunately in the current situation we cannot infer the regularity on the level sets needed to apply Gauss-Bonnet theorem.
-We will make use of the following weak replacement (see \cite[Theorem 1.3]{benatti_finepropertiesnonlinearpotentials_2024}).
+Unfortunately, in the current situation we cannot infer the regularity of the level sets required to apply the classical Gauss--Bonnet theorem.

+We recall that the set $\partial\Omega^{\sml{p}}_t\cap \left\lbrace\abs{\nabla w_p}=0\right\rbrace$ is $\Hff^{2}$-negligible.
+Outside the critical set, $w_p$ is smooth and so the induced scalar curvature is well-defined.
+On the other hand, all terms appearing in the right-hand side of \cref{eq:Gauss} are well-defined integrable functions on the level sets of $w_p$ thanks to \cite[Theorem 3.1]{benatti_finepropertiesnonlinearpotentials_2024}.
+Hence, \cref{eq:Gauss} can be adopted as a definition of the induced scalar curvature $\sca^\top$ on the whole level set.
+The following statement serves as a weak replacement for the classic Gauss-Bonnet theorem.
+It states that the integral of $\sca^\top$ is essentially discrete with values in the same set that the classical Gauss--Bonnet theorem would give.
+For a proof of the theorem, we refer the reader to \cite[Theorem 1.3]{benatti_finepropertiesnonlinearpotentials_2024}.

-\begin{theorem} Let $(M,g)$ be a complete, noncompact $3$-dimensional Riemannian manifold.
+\begin{theorem} Let $(M,g)$ be a Ricci-pinched $3$-dimensional Riemannian manifold with superquadratic volume growth.
 Let $p \in (1,2)$, $w_p$ be the proper solution to \cref{eq:moser_p_potential}.
 Then, for almost every $t \in [0,+\infty)$ it holds

 \end{theorem}